- Starting an appraisal process

 - Click on the employee for whom you want to give your final review and rating.

-- Go to the Review tab and click on Review in the box below.
+- Go to the Review tab and click on Review in the box below or use the copy icon to use the same review data as any other reviewer in the chain.

 - Enter your evaluations alongside listed items under each module.